Sadiq Nawaz: Storylines

 Sadiq is introduced as the father of Alya (Maariah Hussain) and Riz (Nohail Mohammed), and the husband of Farida (Anu Hasan).
 He is the sponsor of Ackley Bridge College, and also owns a factory.
-Sadiq has sex with headteacher Mandy Carter (Jo Joyner), and tries to lure her into having an affair with him.
-When Alya discovers this, she exposes him to the entire school at an assembly.
+Sadiq has an affair with headteacher Mandy Carter (Jo Joyner), causing a rivalry between him and Mandy's husband Steve Bell (Paul Nicholls) as Sadiq and Steve co-coach the school rugby team.
+When Alya discovers the affair, she exposes Sadiq to the entire school at an assembly.
 Riz invites classmate Cory Wilson (Sam Retford) over to the Nawaz's house for dinner, and after he leaves, Farida discovers her expensive jewellery is missing.
-Alya assumes Cory stole the jewellery, but discovers that Sadiq has sold it.
-He explains that he sold it in an attempt to save the family from bankruptcy.
+Alya assumes Cory stole the jewellery, but discovers that Sadiq has sold it in an attempt to save the family from bankruptcy.
 He loses his factory and family home, and they are forced to move in with Farida's sister.

+Sadiq can no longer afford to be Ackley Bridge's sponsor, and tells Mandy to let the school be managed by the Valley Trust instead.
+However, he later returns to coach Ackley Bridge's new girls' rugby team.
 When student Kacey 'Spud' Gartside (Zara Salim) wonders about her heritage, her mother Debbie (Vicky Myers) reveals that Sadiq is her father.
-Debbie goes to his house to tell him, and when Alya finds out, she is disgusted with him.
-However, she eventually tells him to show Spud the same love that he has shown to her.
+Alya is initially disgusted to discover that Kacey is her sister.
+However, when she leaves for university, she encourages Sadiq to have a relationship with Kacey and show her the same love he showed Alya.